 - Fractional ownership

 The above confuses consumers, yet each company using this confusion claim membership of organisations such as ITRA, OTE, RDO, TATOC, RBA and the Timeshare Council.
 This practice is not helpful to consumers with respect to the safe purchasing of timeshare holidays.

 This website upholds the good principles of Sandy Grey and commits and dedicates itself to helping consumers to get the best out of timeshare and to avoid the many pitfalls.

 Consumers ought to be fully aware of the new Timeshare Regulations 2010 that came into force in most EU countries on 23 February 2011.

 Being familiar with these regulations the consumer can establish their rights.
 We do not emphasise enough that the above regulations proffer to the consumer full protection from some of the scandalous practices of some timeshare companies.
 However, they do assist consumers.
-Our Consumer Association hopes to use these regulations as a springboard to bring into force other measures to regulate the industry to the benefit of not only consumers but the industry as a whole including, but not limited to, individuals and personnel working within the timeshare industry.
-This quest will be done in a pragmatic way so that each will receive enhancement and betterment for the product sold and enjoyed.
+Our consumer association hopes to use these regulations as a springboard to bring into force other measures to regulate the industry to the benefit of not only consumers but the industry as a whole including, but not limited to, individuals and personnel working within the timeshare industry.
+This quest will be carried out in a pragmatic way so that each will receive enhancement and betterment for the product sold and enjoyed.